U53RW4R3/RemoteKeyStrokes/README.md

 ### Setup

-Install the program in the system.
+Install the program in the system and create `rks` as a symbolic link of `remotekeystrokes`.
+This will be used as an command alias.

 ```
 $ sudo wget -O /usr/local/bin/remotekeystrokes https://raw.githubusercontent.com/U53RW4R3/RemoteKeyStrokes/main/remotekeystrokes.sh && \